 OK, here is the eyeball-popping, whet-your-appetite stat to get us started: As many as 20% of new hires quit within the first 45 days on the job.
 To put it another way, 1 in 5 new hires goes out the door, never to return, within six weeks of walking in the door.

 It’s a number that’s not lost on the folks higher up in your organization.
 Nearly all (90%) of the executives in a 2017 poll by the Futurestep division of Korn Ferry said they’re concerned about keeping new hires at their organization.
-The majority of those leaders also said 10–25% of new hires leave within the first six months.
-Yep.
-Up to 1 in 4 gone, over and out, within 180 days.
-To answer how onboarding can help fix the problem, we need to first ask and answer another question: Why do so many new hires call it quits so soon?
+But before we can answer how onboarding can help fix the problem, we need to first ask and answer another question: Why do so many new hires call it quits so soon?
 Surely it’s not because you don’t have a better breakout area or a ping pong table.

 According to that same Korn Ferry survey of executives, the No. 1 reason new people leave is this: Once they’re actually on the job and doing their work, they discover their role is different from what they expected it would be.
 After that, 19% of the executives said people quit because they don’t like the company’s culture.
 So, they don’t like the job or they don’t like the company.